This forum is for posting ultrasound gender shots for discussion. Please read this FAQ before posting here and follow the rules for this forum.

 IMPORTANT: Before posting an image in this forum, please remove all personal information, such as your name, facility, and city.

 How do I post my ultrasound picture?

-After removing any personal information from your picture, click the "write a new post" button (you must be registered and logged in to post).
-Click the "include an image" button.
+click the "New Post" button (you must be registered and logged in to post).
+Click the camera icon in the upper post options.
+You can also edit your picture at this time.
+You can also crop your photo to take out any personal info.
 You can only add one image per post, so if you have multiple images, just reply to your first post and add your second image.